retsaeiouu/konekta-web-app/README.md

 **2. Setup environment variables**

-create a `.env.dev` file and paste the snippet below (modify it if you want)
+create a `.env.development` file and paste the snippet below (modify it if you want)

 ```bash
 # POSTGRES CONTAINER CREDENTIALS